r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

 Java is 17.0.3 from https://adoptium.net

-JAGS was a binary install from https://sourceforge.net/projects/mcmc-jags/files/JAGS/4.x/Mac%20OS%20X/
+JAGS is a binary install from
+https://sourceforge.net/projects/mcmc-jags/files/JAGS/4.x/Mac%20OS%20X/

 There is a testing service for the CRAN M1mac setup at